jradavenport/jradavenport.github.io/projects.md

 - *Many* projects in other groups above are primarily "coding" or algorithm based.

+### Recent Stuff
-### Projects from this page that students have recently picked up.
-If interested, still worth talking about!
+*Projects from this page that students have recently picked up.
+If interested, still worth talking about!*

 - **Using WISE to look for variable stars**
 	- *T. Dorn-Wallenstein working on this for massive stars*